-Shih-Chun (David) Lin, M.D., is a neurosurgeon with Johns Hopkins Neurosurgery in Bethesda, Maryland, as well as an assistant professor in the Departments of Neurosurgery and Neuroscience at The Johns Hopkins University School of Medicine.
-Dr. Lin is board certified in neurological surgery by the American Board of Neurological Surgery.
+Shih-Chun (David) Lin, M.D., is a neurosurgeon with Johns Hopkins Neurosurgery in Bethesda, Maryland, as well as an assistant professor in the Department of Neurosurgery at the Johns Hopkins University School of Medicine.

 Dr. Lin offers neurosurgical care to patients with brain or spine diseases.
 He was the first to introduce several procedures to Suburban Hospital, including endoscopic pituitary surgery, endoscopic extended skull base surgery, minimally invasive spine surgery, neurosurgical complex spinal instrumentation surgery, stereotactic radiosurgery and microvascular decompression for cranial nerve compression syndrome, such as trigeminal neuralgia.
 He also has clinical expertise in MRI- and CT-guided surgical navigation.
 Dr. Lin typically treats brain tumors, spinal tumors, pituitary tumors, spinal stenosis, herniated intervertebral disc, skull base tumors, encephalocele, and skull base CSF leak (rhinorrhea or otorrhea).